noudess/docs-main/Experience-by-Level.md

 Experience = (Level - 1)^3 * (Multiplier * 1000)

-If you look to use `quest::giveexp(experience)` in any of your quests, this will come in handy
+If you look to use `quest::exp(amount)` in any of your quests, this will come in handy

 | Level      | EXP by end of Level                                 |
 |-------|----------------------------------|